Life Insurance For Employees

 • Where employees are based for work

-• If any staff are on long-term sick leave at the point of quote.
+• If any staff are on long-term sick leave at the time of getting a quote.

 Average Cost Of Employee Life Insurance In 2024

-As we said, it’s difficult to provide an exact price due to the many factors at play.
-We can, however, give you a rough idea of what to expect.
+As mentioned above, It’s difficult to provide an exact price due to the many factors at play.
+But we’ve pulled together some quotes to give you a rough idea.

 Software Company